markis/vscode-code-coverage/CONTRIBUTING.md

 ### Get started

 - Clone the repo
-- `yarn install`
+- Install dependencies - `npm install`
+- Run tests - `npm test`
 - Open VSCode and run the `Launch Extension` target

 ### Tests

+#### VSCode extension host

-Tests need to be run by the VSCode extension host, so they are provided by a launch configuration as well.
+Tests need to be run by the VSCode extension host, there are launch configurations provided to launch the extension in debug mode and test mode.

 They then run as a Mocha test suite in the extension host, so their output isn't usually visible.

+#### Automated tests

+Running `npm test` will launch VSCode and run the integration tests against the running instance.

 ### Design considerations